Atlantis: The Lost Empire: Home media

-Atlantis: The Lost Empire was released on VHS and DVD January 29, 2002.
+Atlantis: The Lost Empire was released on VHS and DVD on January 29, 2002.
 During the first month of its home release, the film led in VHS sales and was third in VHS and DVD sales combined.
 Sales and rentals of the VHS and DVD combined would eventually accumulate $157 million in revenue by mid-2003.
 Both a single-disc DVD edition and a two-disc collector's edition (with bonus features) were released.
 The single-disc DVD gave the viewer the option of viewing the film either in its original theatrical 2.39:1 aspect ratio or a modified 1.33:1 ratio (utilizing pan and scan).
 Bonus features available on the DVD version included audio and visual commentary from the film team, a virtual tour of the CGI models, an Atlantean-language tutorial, an encyclopedia on the myth of Atlantis, and the deleted Viking prologue scene.
 The two-disc collector's edition DVD contained all the single-disc features and a disc with supplemental material detailing all aspects of the film's production.
 The collector's-edition film could only be viewed in its original theatrical ratio, and also featured an optional DTS 5.1 track.
 Both DVD versions, however, contained a Dolby Digital 5.1 track and were THX certified.
 Disney digitally remastered and released Atlantis on Blu-ray on June 11, 2013, bundled with its sequel Atlantis: Milo's Return.

 Reception

 Box office

 Before the film's release, reporters speculated that it would have a difficult run due to competition from Shrek and Lara Croft: Tomb Raider.
-Regarding the market's shift from traditional animation and competition with CGI films, Kirk Wise said, "Any traditional animator, including myself, can't help but feel a twinge.
+Regarding the market's shift from traditional animation and competition with CG-animated films, Kirk Wise said, "Any traditional animator, including myself, can't help but feel a twinge.
 I think it always comes down to story and character, and one form won't replace the other.
 Just like photography didn't replace painting.
 But maybe I'm blind to it."
 Jeff Jensen of Entertainment Weekly noted that CGI films (such as Shrek) were more likely to attract the teenage demographic typically not interested in animation, and called Atlantis a "marketing and creative gamble".

-With a budget of $100 million, the film opened at #2 on its debut weekend, behind Lara Croft: Tomb Raider earning $20.3 million in 3,011 theaters.
+With a budget of $100 million, the film opened at #2 on its debut weekend, behind Lara Croft: Tomb Raider, earning $20.3 million in 3,011 theaters.
 During its second weekend, it would drop into fourth place behind the latter film, Dr. Dolittle 2 and The Fast and the Furious, making $13.2 million.
 The film's international release began September 20 in Australia and other markets followed suit.
 During its 25-week theatrical run, Atlantis: The Lost Empire grossed over $186 million worldwide ($84 million from the United States and Canada).
 Responding to its disappointing box-office performance, Thomas Schumacher, then-president of Walt Disney Feature Animation, said, "It seemed like a good idea at the time to not do a sweet fairy tale, but we missed."